 - Many admitted insurance companies have non-admitted insurance providers within their family of companies.

-- If you run into trouble and need help with a non-admitted insurance policy, you should always start by asking your insurance broker or agent to help first, but if that fails you can always contact the State Insurance Commissioners Office for help too.
+- If you run into trouble and need help with a non-admitted insurance policy, you should always start by asking your insurance broker or agent to help first.
+Still, if that fails, you can always contact the State Insurance Commissioners Office for help too.
 If they are not in the position to help you, they may refer you to the State Surplus Lines Offices.

 Just because an insurer is non-admitted doesn't mean it isn't stable.
 A non-admitted insurer may be better equipped to handle large losses or have more experience in high-risk environments than standard insurance companies, and may even provide certain advantages to consumers.